FOREX-Aussie slides against dollar, eyes on ECB speakers

-He pointed to a number of catalysts overnight for the Aussie's slide to 92.60, including Debelle's comments and the concerns over iron ore receipts.
-The commodity dropped to a 2-1/2-year low of $98.50 a tonne .IO62-CNI=SI for the first time in more than two years, having been at $135 in January.
+He pointed to a number of catalysts overnight for the Aussie's slide, including Debelle's comments and the concerns over iron ore receipts.
+The mineral dropped to a 2-1/2-year low of $98.50 a tonne .IO62-CNI=SI for the first time in more than two years, having been at $135 in January.

-The dollar traded at 101.36 yen, a day after falling to 101.10 yen, its lowest level since early February.
-Against the euro, it gained less than 0.1 percent.
+The dollar traded at 101.46 yen, a day after falling to 101.10 yen, its lowest level since early February.
+Against the euro, it gained 0.1 percent.

-In general, the jury is very much out on the fate of the single currency ahead of next month's European Central Bank meeting.
+The jury is out on the fate of the single currency ahead of next month's European Central Bank meeting.
 Markets now firmly expect a cut in interest rates, but it remains to be seen whether that will be enough to counter the picture of positive capital flows that have kept the euro surprising on the upside against the dollar this year.

 Much will depend on what other kinds of action, if any, the ECB takes or hints at.
 In that light there are several more speeches due from bank officials on Tuesday.